isRodgef/whatsapp_shl_controller/README.md

 system monitoring while away from computer during lunch.

 In order to use this you need to have a twilio account.

+You will need to update credenials.py

+* sender = twilio number
+* receiver = number of phone that send shell commands
+* account_sid will get this from twilio
+* auth_token recived from twilio